 Second, even if we were to ignore the fact that God’s moral law applies equally to all people, we would still have problems trying to justify critical theorists’ emphasis on groups over individuals.
 For example, the Bible does recognize that certain sins take place under extenuating circumstances (see Prov.
 6:30, 1 Tim.
 1:13).
 While they are still sins, they are mitigated by the situation that the individual found himself in.
 But the magnitude of the offense is lessened by the circumstances of the individual, not their membership in a certain demographic group.
 If a woman is a victim of perpetual domestic violence at the hands of her husband, it is understandable (though still sinful) if she harbors hatred of all men in her heart.
 But it would be incorrect for a woman who has not personally suffered domestic violence to justify her hatred of men on the grounds that she is part of an oppressed group.
 To condone this kind of reasoning is, in the end, to enable her to justify her own sin.
 As Christians we are called to speak the truth in love.
 That includes calling people to repentance when they, like all of us, fall into sin.

 My main concern in this discussion is that, by adopting the attitudes of critical theory, we are turning a blind eye to the sins of oppressed groups.
 I will certainly grant that -far too often- the church has been guilty of the opposite error, condoning the sins of the powerful, while ignoring the suffering of the oppressed.
 But the answer to erring in one direction is not to err in the other direction.
 As C.S.
 Lewis wrote: “[the devil] always sends errors into the world in pairs–pairs of opposites…He relies on your extra dislike of one to draw you gradually into the opposite one.”
-It is a sin to allow power to blind us to the needs of the vulnerable is real and deadly.
+It is a sin to allow power to blind us to the needs of the vulnerable.
 But it is also a sin to allow bitterness and self-righteousness to creep into our hearts through our concern for the oppressed.

 All people are sinners: the powerful, the powerless, the wealthy, the poor, and privileged and the underprivileged.
 As critical theory is embraced, we are seeing more and more people covet a victim status which confers on them an immunity from criticism.
 Taken to its logical conclusion, we can use our victimhood to avoid the gospel entirely.
 If the culture is telling us -and we are telling ourselves- that we are only the victims of sin and not also its perpetrators, then we will see no need for a Savior.
 We will see no need for repentance, no need for redemption, and no need for regeneration.
 And, ironically, we will have no desire to extend grace to those who mistreat us or even disagree with us because we see ourselves as morally blameless.